moudheus/tgn/README.md

 # TGN: Temporal Graph Networks (modified)

-This repo is a modified fork of the TGN repo supporting the Temporal Graph Networks paper by Rossi and al.
+This repo is a modified fork of the TGN repo supporting the Temporal Graph Networks paper by Rossi and al:

 - Reference repo: https://github.com/twitter-research/tgn
 - Reference paper: https://arxiv.org/abs/2006.10637

-The following modifications were made to support comparison with simpler temporal graph methods:
+The following modifications were made to support comparison with simpler temporal graph methods for link prediction:

 - A new script for global future predictions (for each user in the training set, outputs the top 100 recommended items for a given global test time in the future) : predict.py
 - A new function to support creation of embeddings for global prediction: https://github.com/moudheus/tgn/blob/master/model/tgn.py#L272